fran-00/PyIntruder/README.md

 ## How to Play

 The player can move around the world map by entering commands into the text input line at the bottom of the interface.
-You can see the world map by typing the M command (it will be shown in the terminal) and change it to world.pareser.py via the DSL.
+You can see the world map by typing the M command (it will be shown in the terminal) and change it in world.pareser.py file via the DSL.
 The recognized commands case insensitive:

 - **N**, **S**, **W**, **O** - Move to one of the adjacent rooms, if any.